-Get started with a Hadoop sandbox, an emulator on a virtual machine
+Get started with an Apache Hadoop sandbox, an emulator on a virtual machine

 Download and install the virtual machine

-To download an older HDP version sandbox, expand the archive:
+To download an older HDP version sandbox, see the links under Older Versions.

 Start the virtual machine